halide/visual_debugger/README.md

 - hold `Ctrl` while moving the mouse-wheel to zoom-in/out
 - hold `Ctrl` while clicking on the Min/Max range to input specific values to them
 - The image window title displays: *execution time* | *host -> device buffer upload time* | *jit-compilation time*

+## Amalgamation:

+To facilitate integration with a host application, an amalgamation of the debugger source code is provided; simply add the following source files to your build to embed the debugger into a project:
+- `src/amalg/amalg-cpp.cpp`
+- `src/amalg/amalg-c.c`
+- `src/amalg/amalg-m.m` (only if on MacOS)

+> **Note that the amalgamations assume that all third party dependencies are properly placed in the `third-party` folder.
+See below for details on third party dependencies.
+The simplest way to integrate the debugger in an application is to have the contents of `include`, `src` and `third-party` folders readily accesible to your project's source tree and build system.**